ATTPC/Spyral/README.md

 # PointCloud-utils

 Code for creating point clouds from HDF5 run files.
+(Recommended to run on the N103 machine in the NSCL computer system for best performance)

 ## Installation